marciob/Etheremon/README.md

 What makes Etheremon truly special is the use of cutting-edge machine learning technology to provide players with a unique and engaging gaming experience.
 The game features an AI opponent that players can battle against, which uses PyTorch to learn actions and provide a more challenging experience over time.
 With this innovative technology, players can enjoy a game that is both fun and intellectually stimulating.
 So why not join the adventure today and see what kind of amazing monsters and encounters you can discover while testing your battle skills against an ever-evolving AI opponent!
 </br></br>

-## How to Play

-To play Etheremon, follow these steps:

-1. Install MetaMask or another compatible Ethereum wallet.
-2. Navigate to the Etheremon website.
-3. Create a new account and select a character to play as.
-4. Use the arrow keys to navigate your character around the map.
-5. Encounter monsters as you explore the world, and use your character's abilities to defeat them.
-6. Use the game's AI opponent to battle against for an additional challenge.

 ## Project Structure

 The Etheremon project is structured as follows: